 - Drink safe water such as bottled water with unbroken seals or water that has been boiled for at least 1 minute.

-- Avoid cross contaminating drinking water and food with unsafe water sources, such as tap water, water used in the bathroom or in the laundry.
+- Avoid cross-contaminating drinking water and food with unsafe water sources, such as tap water, water used in the bathroom or the laundry.

 - Only eat thoroughly cooked seafood and shellfish until they are steaming hot.
 Do not eat any raw seafood.